Exact Sampling of Determinantal Point Processes without Eigendecomposition: Experiments

-Figure~\ref{fig:reconstruction} presents several reconstructions of two images, obtained by uniform selection or by the DPP defined above, with various expected cardinals.
-Notice that while we can control the exact cardinal of the uniform selections, the number of patches in the DPP selections varies as we can only control the expected cardinal during the sampling process.
+Figure~\ref{fig:reconstruction} presents several reconstructions of two images, obtained by uniform selection or by the DPP defined above, with various expected sample sizes.
+Notice that while we can control the exact cardinality of the uniform selections, the number of patches in the DPP selections varies as we can only control the expected cardinality during the sampling process.
 This figure shows how a selection from a DPP provides better reconstructions than a uniform selection, especially when the number of patches is low.
-Indeed, as the DPP sampling favors diverse set of patches, it is less likely to avoid an essential information of the image.
-On the contrary, nothing prevails the uniform selection to select very similar patches.
-The pool image on the bottom of Figure \ref{fig:reconstruction}, for card=5, clearly illustrates this.
-The number of patches in an image depends on the size of the image and is often higher than 10000 while the selection needs to be small (between 5 and 100) : here the use of our sequential thinning algorithm is pertinent.
+Indeed, as the DPP sampling favors diverse set of patches, it is less likely to miss an essential information of the image.
+On the contrary, nothing prevents the uniform selection from selecting very similar patches.
+The Pool image on the bottom of Figure \ref{fig:reconstruction}, for a cradinality equal to 5, clearly illustrates this.
+The number of patches in an image depends on the size of the image and is often higher than 10000 while the selection needs to be small (between 5 and 100): here the use of our sequential thinning algorithm is pertinent.